Charles Alfred Pillsbury: Career

-Flour mill development and expansion

-In 1872, Mr. Pillsbury persuaded his father and his uncle to join him in an expansion of the business and the firm of Charles A. Pillsbury & Co. entered upon a career of remarkable enterprise.
+In 1872, Pillsbury persuaded his father and his uncle to join him in an expansion of the business and the firm of Charles A. Pillsbury & Co. entered upon a career of remarkable enterprise.
 A brother, Frederick C. Pillsbury, came into the firm at a later date.
 The company's history in flour milling became synonymous with the history of the industry.
 Minneapolis became one of the largest markets for grain in the world.
 The care, thoroughness and soundness of Pillsbury's business practices gave the Pillsbury mill a foremost position in flour manufacturing in the United States.
 Later, four new mills were added to the original plant, either by purchase or lease, including the Pillsbury "B", Empire, Excelsior and Anchor mills, and each of the new properties was rebuilt and equipped with the most modern equipment.

 To ensure an ample supply of the finest wheat, the firm brought into being the Millers' Association, whose agents inspected and purchased only the finest grain in the Northwest.
-A system of grain elevators for storage and shipment was created, under the ownership of the Minneapolis & Northern Elevator Co., of which Mr. Pillsbury was president.
+A system of grain elevators for storage and shipment was created, under the ownership of the Minneapolis & Northern Elevator Co., of which Pillsbury was president.
 The warehouses and elevators of this firm are still extant near the Mississippi riverfront in Minneapolis.

 The final step in the extension of the business of the firm was the construction of the huge Pillsbury "A" Mill.
 In preparation for this expansion, Pillsbury had observed flour mills in Europe, including those of Budapest, Hungary, which had the reputation of production of the finest flour in the "old world".
 The Pillsbury "A" Mill, built in 1882, was the pride of the firm, with a capacity of 5,000 barrels of flour a day, later increased to 10,000 barrels.
 Production later increased to 24,500 barrels of flour a day, and the brand became known worldwide.

 Pillsbury also introduced a system of company profit sharing, paying as much as $25,000 per year in bonuses to workers depending on the company's success.
 As a result, no strikes ever interrupted the Pillsbury business.

 Political career

-From 1878 to 1886, Pillsbury was a member of the Minnesota State Senate.
+From 1878 to 1886, Pillsbury was a member of the Minnesota Senate.
 For the majority of that time he held the chairmanship of the Finance Committee of the Senate.
 He was responsible for introduction and implementation of legislation recommended by his uncle, Governor John S. Pillsbury, regarding the state's bonds.
 He declined other offers at political office including a nomination for mayor of Minneapolis out of concern for his business interests.
 He had agreed to serve as a state senator knowing that the legislative session was brief and fell over winter.